 “One of my favorite things about being an RBT is seeing the progress that the kids I work with make.
 This position is extremely rewarding, and I truly love seeing how much these children can grow.
 I also love seeing the intelligence from every one of them.” –Melissa, Registered Behavior Technician

 Job Training at Healing Haven

-Our hands-on, in-person training process for the ABA Therapist position lasts roughly 2-3 weeks, depending on how quickly the new employee picks up on the material learned.
+Our hands-on, in-person training process for the Behavior Technician position lasts roughly 2-3 weeks, depending on how quickly the new employee picks up on the material learned.
 We mostly hire applicants without experience, so the training process is very gradual easing them in.
 During the first few days as a new hire, you will observe a session with an experienced RBT and a client.
 You’ll see how a typical day is run and acclimate to the new environment.

 The next step is a process called “pairing” where you start positively connecting with a client, building rapport and instructional control.
 Once you and the client have begun building a relationship, you’ll start running goals with support from trainers until the trainer fades themselves out of the session completely.

 In addition to the hands-on training, new employees complete a 40-hour online RBT training to become certified as a Registered Behavior Technician®.
 Healing Haven helps certify all new employees as RBTs within their first few months of employment.